Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 The system must supply a 24 volt/ 1.5 amp signal for the mechanical unit.
 This will be done using the AC to DC 24V 2A Power Supply Adapter, Plug 5.5mm x 2.1mm UL Listed FCC, as it produces a 24 volt/ 2 amp output [4]. <sup>5</sup>

 To supply the appropriate amount of power to the Arduino UNO R3, the system must produce 9 volts.
 To achieve this, the system will use the Gonine 9V DC Power Supply Cord, 9Volt 1.5A AC DC Adapter for 9Vdc Arduino UNO R3 [1].
-This convertor was designed to power Arduino UNO R3s and produces exactly what the extra system needs. <sup>6</sup>
+This convertor was designed to power Arduino UNO R3s and produces exactly what the extra system needs.
+The system only needs 0.5 A, but by using this supply, the Arduino will only draw what it needs. <sup>6</sup>

 ## Application